Tianqi-Wang1/GR4CIL/README.md

-# GR4CIL: Gap-compensated Routing for CLIP-based Class Incremental Learning
+# GR4CIL: Gap-compensated Routing for Class Incremental Learning

 This repository provides a demo implementation of **GR4CIL**, proposed in the submitted paper:

-**GR4CIL: Gap-compensated Routing for CLIP-based Class Incremental Learning**
+**GR4CIL: Gap-compensated Routing for Class Incremental Learning**

 The current anonymous release is a lightweight demo version using **CIFAR-100** for class-incremental learning experiments.